Super Stupor (Pt 2)

 Cost: I forget

 If you read a bunch of these Roadfood’s Best posts in succession, you may get the impression that I’m a bit snooty about my food and/or I think the Sterns of Roadfood are a little crazy.
 The truth lies somewhere in between…

-I like french fries (phew, at least we don’t have to call them Freedom Fries anymore), but I’m not a fiend for them like some Vietnamese woman who agreed to marry me that I know.
+I like french fries, but I’m not a fiend for them like some people I know.
 But I’ve had enough to know what’s good and what’s not.

 I was with Rob and Yvonne in Fairfield (both of whom also enjoy a good fry) and I’d just downed SDW’s honorably mentioned hot dog for the good of CTMQ.
 The dog was a little disappointing, so I grabbed a handful of fries with gusto.